 - 8. Subcommittees: Subcommittees or small workgroups of the RAAC steering and technical committees may be established by the co-chairs of the committees to undertake particular aspects of that committee's work.
-Methods for organizing the work and procedures of RAAC committees must follow the scope of responsibilities assigned to the RAAC by the Council.
-Council staff will make arrangements for committee meetings and will provide general support services. - 9.
+Methods for organizing the work and procedures of RAAC subcommittees must follow the scope of responsibilities assigned to the RAAC by the Council.
+Council staff will make arrangements for subcommittee meetings and will provide general support services. - 9.
 Estimated Frequency of Committee Meetings: The Co-Chairs of the RAAC steering and technical committees, after consultation with the Management Officer, or his or her designee, will call meetings as necessary.
 It is estimated that the steering committee and the technical committee will each meet three times per year.
 Additional subcommittee meetings may also be held as necessary.
 All meetings will be open to the public, unless closed pursuant to 5 U.S.C. §552b(c).
 Timely notice of meetings, including agendas, will be made.
 Interested persons may attend RAAC committee meetings and appear before or file statements with the Committee subject to such reasonable rules as the Council may prescribe. - 10.
 Official to Whom the Committee Reports: The Committee will report to the Council's Executive Director. - 11.
 Authority of the Committee: The Committee will serve in an advisory capacity only.
 Neither the Committee nor its members are authorized to make statements or commitments on behalf of the Council.
-Committee members are not Council employees by virtue of their membership on the Committee.
+Committee members are not Council employees by virtue of their membership on the Committee. - 12.
+Reimbursement of Expenses: For the purpose of attending Committee meetings, the Council may reimburse members of the RAAC committees for travel, including per diem in lieu of subsistence, in accordance with the Council's travel policy and as authorized by 5 U.S.C. §5703.
+The Executive Director shall determine who may receive reimbursement.

-- 12. Reimbursement of Expenses: For the purpose of attending Committee meetings, tThe Council will-may reimburse public-members of the RAAC committees for travel, including per diem in lieu of subsistence, in accordance with the Council's travel regulations-policyfor contractors and advisory committee members, and for the purpose of attending Committee meetings as authorized by 5 U.S.C. §5703.
-The Executive Director shall determine who public-may receive reimbursement. members are. - 13.
-Estimated Annual Operating Costs in Dollars and Person-Days: Ten thousand dollars (\$10,000) per year for teleconference and video conference meeting support, contracted services for minutes and reimbursement of expenses; and six (6) months of one Council staff person's time to schedule meetings, collect and process meeting material, facilitate meetings, coordinate data vetting processes, oversee model enhancement efforts and perform analysis related to adequacy assessments. - 14.
+- 13. Estimated Annual Operating Costs: The estimated annual operating costs, including expense reimbursement (above), meeting and contract support, is approximately five-thousand dollars (\$5,000); and six (6) months of one Council staff person's time to schedule meetings, collect and process meeting material, facilitate meetings, coordinate data vetting processes, oversee model enhancement efforts and perform analysis related to adequacy assessments. - 14.
 Rules: The Advisory Committee rules approved and adopted by the Council on March 17, 1982, as amended from time to time, will apply to the RAAC to the extent such matters are not covered in this charter. - 15.
 Duration: The RAAC will terminate two years from the date this Charter is adopted, unless renewed in accordance with the Federal Advisory Committee Act.

-This Charter for the Resource Adequacy Committee was approved and adopted at a duly noticed meeting of the Northwest Power and Conservation Council on June 12-1316-17, 202018.
+This Charter for the Resource Adequacy Committee was approved and adopted at a duly noticed meeting of the Northwest Power and Conservation Council on June 15, 2022.